ibm-cloud-docs/Registry/registry_tutorial_workflow.md

 {: #registry_tutorial_workflow_enforce_security}

 Despite the vulnerability that is present in your image, you're still able to deploy a container to your cluster by using this image, which you might not want.
 By using [Container Image Security Enforcement](/docs/Registry?topic=Registry-security_enforce), you can enforce security in several ways.
 For example, you can prevent vulnerable images from being used in deployments to your cluster.

+With effect from 19 November 2020, Container Image Security Enforcement is deprecated.
+To enforce container image security use [Portieris](https://github.com/IBM/portieris){: external}.
+{: deprecated}

 1. [Install Container Image Security Enforcement](/docs/Registry?topic=Registry-security_enforce#sec_enforce_install).
 The installation involves setting up Helm in your cluster, adding the appropriate chart repository, and installing the Container Image Security Enforcement Helm chart into your cluster.
 When setting up Helm in your cluster, your free cluster has public access and isn't a private cluster, therefore you must follow the steps to [set up Helm in a cluster with public access](/docs/containers?topic=containers-helm#public_helm_install).